Bar Crossing & Taieri Mouth Bar Camera

 • Wear your lifejacket and have lifesaving appliances handy

-• Check your fuel, steering and ensure your motor is in good mechanical condition and warmed up
+• Check your fuel and steering, and make sure your motor is in good mechanical condition and warmed up

-• On approach, assess the conditions on the bar
+• Assess the conditions on the bar as you approach.

 Taieri Mouth Bar (live)